Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Approach

-The only issue is the overly general CONSULT class (e.g., consult/talk/meet/visit).
-Many actions (e.g., sending forces, attacks, and investigations) entail that the source visited the target.
-Likewise, an accusation or threat indicates that the source talked or met with the target.
-Therefore, we deduct the Consult Penalty $c$ (e.g., 2\%) from CONSULT scores.
-This penalty serves as the sole hyperparameter in our model and its necessity will be validated through experiments.

 ZSP is interpretable, flexible, efficient, and precise.
-First, it simplifies complex classifications into an understandable tree framework.
-Second, experts can quickly update ZSP by revising the hypothesis table or class disambiguation rules according to a evolving ontology, which is much cheaper than maintaining dictionaries or relabeling a dataset.
+First, we split the complicated, ambiguous classification into a simple tree framework that both computer science and political science researchers can easily understand.
+Second, experts can quickly update ZSP by revising the hypothesis table or class disambiguation rules according to a evolving ontology, which is much cheaper than maintaining large dictionaries or relabeling a dataset (detailed in Appendix \ref{appendix:flexibility}).
 Third, it improves efficiency.
-For instance, in Figure \ref{fig:framework}, only 76 queries in Level 1 and one in Level 2 are needed instead of comparing all 134 hypotheses.
-Lastly, NLI scores within ZSP accurately capture nuanced entailment relations within the limited scope of compared hypotheses at each level.
-This minimizes potential errors that can arise from mixed hypotheses in different contexts and modalities.
-We will validate this through our upcoming experiments.
+For instance, we only query 76 times in Level 1 + one time in Level 2 without comparing all 134 hypotheses in Figure \ref{fig:framework}.
+Finally, NLI scores within ZSP accurately capture nuanced entailment relations within the limited scope of compared hypotheses at each level.
+This minimizes potential errors that can arise from mixed hypotheses in different contexts and modes.
+We will validate this in experiments.